ivuorinen/starred/README.md

 - [linx4200/vue-color](https://github.com/linx4200/vue-color) - A modern collection of Vue color pickers – fast, accessible, and easy to use.
 - [lit/lit](https://github.com/lit/lit) - Lit is a simple library for building fast, lightweight web components.
 - [lobehub/lobehub](https://github.com/lobehub/lobehub) - The ultimate space for work and life — to find, build, and collaborate with agent teammates that grow with you.
 We are taking agent harness to the next level — enabling multi-agent collaboration, effortless agent team design, and introducing agents as the unit of work interaction.
+- [loopwerk/tag-changelog](https://github.com/loopwerk/tag-changelog) - Automatically generate a changelog since the last tag, using the conventional commit format
 - [lucide-icons/lucide](https://github.com/lucide-icons/lucide) - Beautiful & consistent icon toolkit made by the community.
 Open-source project and a fork of Feather Icons.
 - [lynchjames/obsidian-mind-map](https://github.com/lynchjames/obsidian-mind-map) - An Obsidian plugin for displaying markdown notes as mind maps using Markmap.
 - [mProjectsCode/obsidian-media-db-plugin](https://github.com/mProjectsCode/obsidian-media-db-plugin) - A plugin that can query multiple APIs for movies, series, anime, games, music and wiki articles, and import them into your vault.